-Ozzy said he finally decided to share the news with his fans following an extremely tumultuous year.
-“I’m no good with secrets,” continued the former Black Sabbath frontman, who is now taking nerve pills and medication to treat his condition.
+Ozzy said he finally decided to share the news with his fans following an extremely tumultuous journey.
+“I’m no good with secrets,” continued the former Black Sabbath frontman, who is taking nerve pills and medication to treat his condition.
 “I cannot walk around with it anymore ’cause it’s like I’m running out of excuses, you know?”

 “When I had the fall it was pitch black, I went to the bathroom and I fell,” he explained.
 “I just fell and landed like a slam on the floor and I remember lying there thinking, ‘Well, you’ve done it now,’ really calm.
 Sharon [called] an ambulance.
 After that, it was all downhill.”